-Evaluation criteria Rating benchmarks / performance measures Consistency of assessment endpoints Low: No data analysis or assessment procedures used or documented Medium: Data analyzed but methods not standardized; assessment tools exist but not fully validated or standardized High: Data analysis methods and assessment tools fully validated, clearly documented, and standardized statewide Reporting Low: No reporting process or products Medium: Intermittent reports, available with some effort High: Readily available regular reports focused on core questions and objectives; ability to create user reports from multiple perspectives Program sustainability Low: No systematic program evaluation, planning, or long-term funding devoted to infrastructure needs related to standardization and data integration Medium: Intermittent internal program review and planning that may or may not include infrastructure needs; limited funding for infrastructure High: Regular external program evaluations and planning for all program needs
+Evaluation criteria Rating benchmarks / performance measures standardized High : Data analysis methods and assessment tools fully validated, clearly documented, and standardized statewide Reporting Low: No reporting process or products Medium: Intermittent reports, available with some effort High: Readily available regular reports focused on core questions and objectives; ability to create user reports from multiple perspectives Program sustainability Low: No systematic program evaluation, planning, or long-term funding devoted to infrastructure needs related to standardization and data integration Medium: Intermittent internal program review and planning that may or may not include infrastructure needs; limited funding for infrastructure High: Regular external program evaluations and planning for all program needs

-Table A3.2 presents an overall summary of how each theme and sub-theme rates on the six evaluation criteria in Table A3.1, focusing primarily on the major statewide and/or regional programs that provide a basis for overall statewide assessments of condition.
+Table A2.2 presents an overall summary of how each theme and subtheme rates on the six evaluation criteria in Table A2.1, focusing primarily on the major statewide and/or regional programs that provide a basis for overall statewide assessments of condition.
 This systematic and global evaluation enables the status of all themes to be compared in relation to a consistent standard.
-This will help identify major redundancies and gaps in the current system of monitoring programs and portals, as well as help determine how close to or far from ideal the major themes and sub-themes are.
+This will help identify major redundancies and gaps in the current system of monitoring programs and portals, as well as help determine how close to or far from ideal the major themes and subthemes are.
 These ratings also provide a structure for developing the implementation plan in Chapter 3, i.e., defining what must be done to bring all ratings up to "high".

-There are several important insights to be gained from Table A3.2.
-First, there is a tremendous diversity of issues and related data types across the themes and sub-themes, which serves to highlight the challenges involved in developing a comprehensive strategy that adequately addresses all data types.
-Second, there is an equivalent diversity in the ratings for themes and sub-themes.
-While only one theme (the surface water sub-theme in the Is our water safe to drink? theme) rated High on all six criteria, there are a number of sub-themes that rated at least Medium on all criteria.
+There are several important insights to be gained from Table A2.2.
+First, there is a tremendous diversity of issues and related data types across the themes and subthemes, which serves to highlight the challenges involved in developing a comprehensive strategy that adequately addresses all data types.
+Second, there is an equivalent diversity in the ratings for themes and subthemes.
+While only one theme (the surface water subtheme in the Is our water safe to drink? theme) rated High on all six criteria, there are a number of subthemes that rated at least Medium on all criteria.
 This provides support for the Council's optimism that there is a productive starting point for undertaking the efforts needed to achieve the Statute's goals.
 Third, some themes rated Low on most or all criteria.
-This, combined with the sheer volume of programs, monitoring designs, and data, emphasizes the amount of sustained and coordinated effort needed to improve access to useful data and information products across all themes and sub-themes.
+This, combined with the sheer volume of programs, monitoring designs, and data, emphasizes the amount of sustained and coordinated effort needed to improve access to useful data and information products across all themes and subthemes.